Controls

 Rename the master or change the color

-Right-click the master in the Explorer’s [Components] section to open the component’s context menu.
+Right-click the entry in the Explorer’s [Components] section to open the component’s context menu.

 Master context menu

-• [Edit component] opens the familiar dialog with name and color.
+• [Edit component] opens the dialog with name and color.

-• [Delete component] removes the master.
-Existing instances lose their link to it.
+• [Delete component] removes the component.
+Existing slave instances lose their link to it.

 • [Show instances] highlights every place where the component is used, both in the Explorer and on the screens – very handy for keeping an overview in larger projects.